dojojon/phaser/dungeon/readme.md

     The last couple lines of the ```create()``` methong set up a keyboard handler.
 When the player presses 'S' it runs the ```start()``` method.
 The ```start()``` method tells the Phase state manager to move onto the **Play** state.

 11. Last of all we will add a state for playing the game in.
 We will name this file  ```play.js```.
 Add the following code to the file.
-This state will just display the text 'Playing' for now.
+This state will just display the text Playing for now.

     ```javascript
     export class Play extends Phaser.State {